atchai/eyewitness/DEPLOY.md

 4. Add an environment variable with `heroku config:set ENTRY_POINT=read-server -a eyewitness-rs`.
 5. Run `heroku domains:add eyewitness-rs.<DOMAIN_NAME> -a eyewitness-rs` replacing <DOMAIN_NAME> as appropriate.
 6. Take note of the DNS target given to you by the previous command, e.g. "eyewitness-rs.sometest.com.herokudns.com".
-7. Run `heroku container:push web -a eyewitness-rs` to deploy the read server.
+7. Run `heroku container:push web -a eyewitness-rs` to push the Docker image to Heroku.
+8. Run `heroku container:release -a eyewitness-rs web` to deploy the read server.

 ### Setup DNS
 1. Add a CNAME DNS record to your domain "eyewitness-rs" which points to the DNS target given in the previous section.